Char2sGu/angularity/docs/src/content/packages/icons/index.md

-The `@angularity/icons` package offers a simple solution to manage and display SVG icons in Angular applications.
+The `@angularity/icons` package offers a lightweight and flexible solution for managing and displaying SVG icons in Angular applications.

 ```sh
 npm i @angularity/{core,icons}